Jun 03, 2024

 Here are some examples of bad debt:

 There is nothing bad about using credit cards.
-In fact, using a credit card for purchases you can afford and paying at least the required minimum payment or up to the full balance each month may help you build credit and improve your credit score.
+In fact, using a credit card for purchases you can afford and paying at least the required minimum payment each month may help you build credit and improve your credit score.

-But credit card debt can turn into bad debt if you overspend and are unable to pay at least your minimum monthly payment.
+But credit card debt may turn into bad debt if you overspend and are unable to pay at least your minimum monthly payment.
 This type of debt may harm your credit score and make it difficult to get credit in the future.
+What’s more, credit cards may charge a higher interest rate than other types of loans.

-How can you deal with this type of bad debt?
+How might you deal with this type of debt?
 By making a plan for paying it off.
 One effective way to do this is by consolidating your higher-interest credit card balances into one personal loan with a lower interest rate.

 Payday loans

 Also called cash advances, payday loans are among the most expensive kinds of debt you can have.
 These are short-term, high-interest loans for small amounts that you must pay back quickly—usually by your next payday.
-Unless you have no other choice, try to avoid payday loans because they could make your money problems worse.
+If you can, it may be best to avoid payday loans.
+They might not help with money problems and may even make things trickier.

-Also, even if you pay back the loan on time, it won’t help your credit score.
-That’s because payday loans generally aren’t reported to the credit bureaus.2 On the other hand, if you become delinquent on your loan, a collection agency might report it.
+Also, even if you pay back the loan on time, it may not help your credit score.
+That’s because payday loans generally aren’t reported to the credit bureaus.2 However, if you become delinquent on your loan, a collection agency might report that.

-The good news is that you can change bad debt into debt that helps you make progress toward your financial goals.
+The good news is that it’s possible to change bad debt into good debt that helps you make progress toward your financial goals.
 The first step is getting a clear picture of what you owe to each lender.
 Then you can decide the best way to wipe out those debts.

-One option is a balance transfer credit card.
-These cards let you transfer the balance of one card to another with a zero-interest introductory period.
-Just remember: Once the interest-free period ends, you will be charged the standard interest rate on whatever balance is left.
+One option is a credit card with a balance transfer offer.
+These cards let you transfer the balance of one card to another, often with a zero-interest introductory period.
+Just remember, once the interest-free period ends, you will be charged the standard interest rate on whatever balance is left.

-Balance transfers could be good short-term solutions for smaller debts—if you can pay off the balance within the zero-interest period.
+Balance transfers may be good short-term solutions for smaller debts—if you’re able to pay off the balance within the zero-interest period.

-• You lock in a fixed interest rate, so your monthly payments don’t change.
+• You can lock in a fixed interest rate, so your monthly payments don’t change.

-• You simplify your finances with one set regular monthly payment to one lender, instead of managing several different loans or credit card balances with different payment amounts and due dates.
+• You can simplify your finances with one set regular monthly payment to one lender instead of managing several different loans or credit card balances with different payment amounts and due dates.

 Credit counseling

 If you’re struggling to keep up with higher-interest debt and need help sorting through your options, you may think about working with a credit counselor.
-A credit counselor is a trained professional who can give you expert guidance on how to budget, negotiate with creditors, and create a debt management plan.
-The first session is usually free.
-There are organizations like the Consumer Protection Financial Bureau that can help you find an accredited credit counseling agency.
+A credit counselor is a trained professional who can provide expert guidance on how to budget, negotiate with creditors, and create a debt-management plan.
+There are organizations like the Consumer Protection Financial Bureau that can help you find an accredited credit counseling agency.3

 Defining debt as good or bad is all about what it can do for you.
-Is your debt working for you or holding you back?
-Once you know how debt can help you succeed, you can make it a healthy, productive part of your life and use it to build a better financial future.
+Once you know how to use debt to reach your financial goals, you can manage it to help build a better financial future.

 Take the first step toward improving your credit health.
-Use our debt consolidation calculator to see how much you could save by consolidating higher-interest debt with a Discover personal loan.
+Use our debt-consolidation calculator to see how much you might save by consolidating higher-interest debt with a Discover personal loan.

 Articles may contain information from third parties.
 The inclusion of such information does not imply an affiliation with the bank or bank sponsorship, endorsement, or verification regarding the third party or information.